ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_rock-paper-scissors/guide.en-us.md

 ---
 title: AI Training - Tutorial - Train YOLOv8 to play to "rock paper scissors"
 excerpt: Understand how simple it is to train a model using AI Training
-updated: 2023-19-10
+updated: 2023-10-19
 ---

 ## Objective

-The purpose of this tutorial is to show how it is possible to train YOLOv8 to play to the game "rock paper scissors"!
+The purpose of this tutorial is to show how to train YOLOv8 to play the game "rock paper scissors".

 YOLOv8 is an object detection algorithm.
 Although closely related to image classification, object detection performs image classification on a more precise scale.
 Object detection locates and categorizes features in images.

 It is based on the YOLOv8 open source [repository](https://github.com/ultralytics/ultralytics).